Cyborgscode/Personal-Voice-Assistent/README.md

 You can now use your desktop specific autostarttool ( Startprogramme ) to add PVA to your desktop autostart.

-You should hear the default ( german ) startup greeting, next time your start your desktop session.
+You should hear the default ( german ) startup greeting, next time you start your desktop session.
 Of course, you can start PVA the first time manually from the app menu ;)

 Check the processlist if a process "python3" appeared for pva.py.
 If not, the startup did not work, something is wrong.